ste163/notes/README.md

 - DONE: auto publish once built
 - app can check for auto-updates
 - app can auto-update from a published github action

+## Architecture decisions

+Decision for using vanilla html + js (TS) for the ui was to be as easily maintainable as possible.
+By leveraging TipTap and Tauri, the state management is directly based on the filesystem for selecting and displaying the list of notes.
+Tiptap handles state once a note is selected, so having any more

+(potentially add a mermaid chart that explains how this flow works)

 ## A better github action flow (if there were tests)